-With the 2010-2011 membership year, members of ALA are invited to join the Retired Members Round Table (RMRT).
-This new round table was started to develop programs of interest to retired persons from all types of libraries and all forms of library service.
-Many members who are no longer working in libraries still want to keep connected with friends they have met over the years and colleagues they have worked with on various Association projects.
-RMRT will be developing both formal and informal opportunities for continued involvement and learning.
+Retired ALA members (or those starting to plan for retirement) are invited to join the Retired Members Round Table (RMRT).
+RMRT members develop programs of interest to retired persons from all types of libraries and all forms of library service.
+Many members who are no longer formally working in libraries still want to keep connected with friends they have met over the years and colleagues they have worked with on various Association projects.
+RMRT offers both formal and informal opportunities for continued involvement and learning.
 RMRT members also will have the opportunity to engage in a variety of leadership training and opportunities for mentoring.
 Members who are anticipating retirement are invited to join to network, learn and connect.

 Visit the RMRT pages to learn more about ways that RMRT will help you continue your engagement with the Association and your fellow members.